Despite Ireland being famous across the world for its ancient sites and historic buildings, some are at risk of being wiped from the map.

 WHAT YOUR FUNDING SUPPORTS

 The State now has the power to remove newly discovered monuments if they are in the way of certain projects, such as motorways - a policy brought in by a 2004 amendment to the National Monuments Act.

-Experts argue this weakening of protections illustrated a general lack of care from the State, following decades of poor funding to protect our archaeological heritage and little action to tackle vandalism.
+Experts argue this illustrates a general lack of care from the State, following decades of poor funding and little action to tackle vandalism.

-We also want to speak to experts about what needs to be done by policymakers to combat these threats at both a local and national level.
+We will also speak to experts about what needs to be done by policymakers to combat threats to our archeological heritage.